SEC Issues Staff Accounting Bulletin on Accounting for Obligations to Safeguard Crypto-Assets

 -

-Provides the SEC staff’s view that it would be appropriate for an entity that has an obligation to safeguard crypto-assets held for platform users to record a liability and corresponding asset on its balance sheet at the fair value of the crypto-assets.
+Provides the SEC staff’s view that it would be appropriate for an entity that has an obligation to safeguard crypto-assets to record a liability and corresponding asset on its balance sheet at the fair value of the crypto-assets.

 -

-Adds Section FF to SAB Topic 5;1 this section includes “interpretive guidance for entities to consider when they have obligations to safeguard crypto-assets held for their platform users.”
+Adds Section FF to SAB Topic 5;1 this section includes “interpretive guidance for entities to consider when they have obligations to safeguard crypto-assets.”

 Background